ajaxian79/algorithms/notes/intervals-greedy.md

 - LIS via patience: each pile holds the smallest tail of length k.

 - Lower bound: smallest `i` with `a[i] >= target`.
 Always returns `[0, n]`.

+- Hash to a uniform 64-bit space; on tie, fall back to direct memcmp.